mahanteshimath/arctic-food-pharmacist/README.md

 ## ⚙️ How I built it

-The Snowflake Arctic Food Inspector Chatbot was built using the following steps:
+The Snowflake arctic-food-pharmacist Chatbot was built using the following steps:

 1. **Setting Up Streamlit**: Streamlit was chosen for its simplicity and ease of use in building interactive web applications.
 2. **Integrating Replicate API**: The Replicate API was used to interact with the Snowflake Arctic model, enabling the chatbot functionality.